ThbltLmr/yt-term/ARTICLE.md

 - Encode these frames according to the Kitty Graphics protocol
 - Send them to the terminal at the right interval to match the original video's framerate

+## Getting a stream of RGB frames with yt-dlp and ffmpeg
 - Read about the protocol in Ghostty docs
 - Missing link: the one part of my usual workflow missing from terminal applications is YouTube